google/live-transcribe-speech-engine/README.md

 [Live Transcribe](https://www.android.com/accessibility/live-transcribe/) is an Android application that provides real-time captioning for people who are deaf or hard of hearing.
-This repository contains the Android client libraries for communicating with Google's Cloud Speech API that is used in Live Transcribe.
+This repository contains the Android client libraries for communicating with Google's Cloud Speech API that are used in Live Transcribe.

 The automatic speech recognition (ASR) module has the following features: